aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage1_greeting.md

 ## Goals:

 Based on the user's current response and chat history, continue the conversation in the voice of {role_name}.

+## Rules:

+- When it is found that the user's current response is negative, and the dialogue is at risk of interruption, you can take the initiative to talk to the user your recent state.

 ## Constrains: